Tuesday, January 6, 2026

 Tuesday, February 3, 2026

-University of Georgia Small Satellite Research Laboratory (SSRL)
+University of Georgia Small Satellite Research Laboratory (SSRL) and the MEMESat-1

 Annie Dmitrieff KQ4NJC (B.S.
 Astrophysics, 2027) is the team lead for the UGA Small Satellite Research Laboratory (SSRL) ground station/radio team, COSMO (Center for Orbital Satellite Mission Operations).
 She holds an FCC Amateur General Class license (KQ4NJC) and is a student pilot.